 7.1 We have provided more specific information about our charges for your legal work in our Summary of Work & Fee Estimate

 7.2 Unless agreed otherwise with you, we will charge for the time spent on your matter at our hourly rates.
 The current hourly rate for your lawyer and other team members, who may work on your matter, will be detailed in the Summary of Work & Fee Estimate.
-Generally, these rates are reviewed with effect from 1st January each year.
-If a review is carried out before your matter is concluded, we will inform you of any variation during the month of January.
+These rates are reviewed from time to time.
+If a review is carried out before your matter is concluded, we will inform you of any variation as a result of such review.
 Our hourly rates attract VAT at the current rate

 7.3 Our fee estimate will be based on our assessment of the amount of time that we are likely to spend on your case, including number of meetings and the number of letters and telephone calls that are likely to be involved.
 Our charges will be calculated by reference to the time actually spent as follows: